-The first step to the teeth whitening guide is learning why teeth end up losing their whiteness in the first place.
+The first step is learning why teeth end up losing their whiteness in the first place.
 One of the reasons a tooth turns yellow or grayish is the advancement in age.
-Aside from age, other reasons for teeth discoloration include exposure to too much fluoride, injuring a tooth, genetics and exposing the teeth to foods and drinks that stain.
+Aside from age, other reasons for discoloration include exposure to too much fluoride, injuring a tooth, genetics and exposing the teeth to foods and drinks that stain.

 Things to know before considering teeth whitening

-Before you consider teeth whitening, you want to consider the following;
+Before you consider whitening, you want to consider the following;

 Begin with healthy teeth